d-lowes/d-lowes/README.md

 ### Hi, I'm Dylan!
 I am an IT professional.
-- ⚡ I am passionate about technology with experience in full stack software development, environmental science, real estate, producing and DJing music.
+⚡ I am passionate about technology with experience in full stack software development, environmental science, real estate, and producing music.
-- 🌱 I love building new connections with people and developing my skills in a collaboritive environment.
+🌱 I love building new connections with people and developing my skills in a collaboritive environment.

 <!--
 **d-lowes/d-lowes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.